NoraXie/MultiProcessMStepRegression/README.md

 Every value in dr contains a tuple including two elements.The first element is reason in Chinese and the second in English.Every element is a list and record all deletion reason of variable(matching key).Some features should be added into model manually,if a list corresponding these features has no any element.

 ## class
-## class MutliProcessMStepRegression.LogisticReg(MutliProcessMStepRegression.Reg_Sup_Step_Wise_MP.Regression)
+## class MultiProcessMStepRegression.LogisticReg(MultiProcessMStepRegression.Reg_Sup_Step_Wise_MP.Regression)
-MutliProcessMStepRegression.LogisticReg:A Step-Wise Logistic Regression handling with multi-processing.It bases on statsmodels.genmod.generalized_linear_model.GLM supplying a logistic regression algorithm
+MultiProcessMStepRegression.LogisticReg:A Step-Wise Logistic Regression handling with multi-processing.It bases on statsmodels.genmod.generalized_linear_model.GLM supplying a logistic regression algorithm
 In adding feature process,multi-processing is used to traversal several features concurrently.The feature which meets the conditions which the user set and get a max lift on measure index is added in the model.If any feature can\`t improve the performance of model undering the conditions set by user ,no feature is added in current iteration.
 The removing feature process has same policy with adding feature process to decide which feature should be removed.
 When adding process, if there is improving on performance of model but some conditions user set are missed,a additional removing process will start to run.If the feature to remove is same with the feature to add,the feature will not be added and the adding process is over.If They are not same,the feature to add is added in and the feature to remove is excluded from current list in which the picked features stay.The additional removing process has same procedure with removing process.
 When modeling is compeleted,the features not picked up will respectively be added in picked features list.
 And then by rebuilding model with those features,a exact deletion reasons will return.
-Note:As X and y is a property in a instance of MutliProcessMStepRegression.LogisticReg class,so that instance will be very large.Saving that instance is not recommended instead of saving the returned model and remove reasons.
+Note:As X and y is a property in a instance of MultiProcessMStepRegression.LogisticReg class,so that instance will be very large.Saving that instance is not recommended instead of saving the returned model and remove reasons.

 ### __init__ function
 ### LogisticReg(X, y, fit_weight=None, measure='ks', measure_weight=None, kw_measure_args=None, max_pvalue_limit=0.05, max_vif_limit=3, max_corr_limit=0.6, coef_sign=None, iter_num=20, kw_algorithm_class_args=None, n_core=None, logger_file_CH=None, logger_file_EN=None)